 Branding & Design

-Creative Ways to Stand Out With Your Business Card
+Creative Ways to Stand Out With Your Business Card in 2025

 1

-Use a unique material
+Use a Unique Material

 Consider textured papers as well.
 If your brand already leverages unique textures, bringing in these textures on one or both faces of your card is an excellent way to catch your audience’s attention.